 Minitab customers from industries regulated by the Food and Drug Administration (FDA) have asked about the compliance of Minitab software products with the FDA regulation on electronic records and electronic signatures (21 CFR Part 11).
 We want to help our customers use our products in accordance with the guidelines of all regulatory agencies, including the FDA.

 Minitab Statistical Software provides password protection for opening, saving, and modifying project files.
-This protection serves as an electronic signature for validating the ongoing use and storage of Minitab project files.
+This protection serves as validation for the ongoing use and storage of Minitab project files.
 For complete control, password protection should be combined with a file or source control system to verify dates, times, and approved access.
 Minitab Statistical Software also provides a scripting language that can be archived along with validated output.
 The script and the output can be stored as part of a password-protected project file.

-The extent to which a regulated company satisfies the FDA requirements does not depend exclusively on whether the Minitab software is compliant, but on how the regulated company uses Minitab as a tool in their research and their data analyses.
-Just as our customers are responsible for validating their processes and systems that use Minitab, they are also ultimately responsible for adhering to the guidelines for electronic record keeping and electronic signatures.
-In other words, the use of Minitab by itself does not make users compliant with this regulation.
+The extent to which a regulated company satisfies the FDA requirements does not depend exclusively on whether Minitab software is compliant, but on how the regulated company uses Minitab products as tools in their research and their data analyses.
+Just as our customers are responsible for validating their processes and systems that use Minitab products, they are also ultimately responsible for adhering to the guidelines for electronic record keeping and electronic signatures.
+That is, the use of Minitab products alone does not make users compliant with this regulation.
 Providing audit trails and secure record keeping requires a system that satisfies all the components described by the Title 21 regulations, and specifically the Part 11 guideline.

 We recognize the importance of software that is accessible to all customers, including those with a disability.
 We have documented the limitations our software may have when interacting with accessibility tools.